Additional Installation Information

 • Use the Cisco Integrated Management Controller (Cisco IMC) interface to map the installation .iso file to the virtual DVD device.

-• Create an install DVD with the installation .iso file and plug in an USB external DVD drive and boot the appliance from the DVD drive.
+• Create an install DVD with the installation .iso file.
+Plug in a USB external DVD drive, then boot the appliance from the DVD drive.

-• Create a bootable USB device using the installation .iso file and boot the appliance from the USB drive.
+• Create a bootable USB device using the installation .iso file.
+Boot the appliance from the USB drive.

 VMware Virtual Machine